airacingtech/hri-safe-remote-control-system/hri_safety_sense/README.md

 # Troubleshoot

 Joystick goes to sleep automatically after some time.
 After turning it back on, press button 1 as indicated on the joystick screen to go into remote mode.
 Then values will show on `/joy` topic.

+If you get an error about serial port I/O error or cannot open serial port, check that the port name is correct.
+After USB connection, if the SRC is powered on, and the E-stop is not down, the VSC light should flash green.
+If VSC is flashing red under these conditions, wait a minute or two after plugging in the USB for the VSC to be ready.
+Before it is ready, the device ID might be 2a99:b003, as opposed to the expected 2a99:d002.
+The udev rules should be set up after the VSC is ready, so that it finds the expected device ID.